Lytrix/EMU-SP1200/README.md

 There are already many people working on clones which is awesome, but unfortunately no schematic or PCB is open sourced to enable more of us DIY-ers to save a lot of time on doing the same thing.

-Therefore I would like to share at least my hours spend on creating a digital schematic to use by everyone so anyone has a good head start on recreating this icon in the truest form.
+Therefore I would like to share at least my hours spend on creating a digital BOM to use by everyone so anyone has a good head start on recreating this icon in the truest form.

 ### Current Challenge ###

-Finding a way to dump the IC infomration of 2 PROMs and PAL Digital ICs from an original SP-1200 is an important step, else building the digital section even using FPGA won't be possible.
+Finding a way to dump the IC information of 2 PROMs and 4 PAL Digital ICs from an original SP-1200 is an important step even for a FPGA version.

 These are the involved chips: